Aman-Mittal-52/Marklybackend01/Readme.md

 ## Overview

 Markly is a bookmark sharing platform that allows users to save, organize, and share bookmarks with others.
-This API provides endpoints for user authentication, bookmark management, comments, and file uploads.
+This API provides endpoints for user authentication (including Google OAuth), bookmark management, comments, and file uploads.

 **Base URL:** `http://localhost:5000/api`
 **Version:** 1.0.0

 ## Authentication

+The API supports two authentication methods:

+### 1. Local Authentication
 Most endpoints require authentication using JWT tokens.
 Include the token in the Authorization header:

 ```
 Authorization: Bearer <your-jwt-token>
 ```

+### 2. Google OAuth Authentication
+Users can authenticate using their Google accounts.
+The frontend should:
+1. Use Google Sign-In SDK to get an ID token
+2. Send the ID token to the backend for verification
+3. Receive a JWT token for subsequent API calls

 ## Error Responses